 Continue to 3 of 3 below.

-Update: In December 2016 the Arizona Department of Transportation began designating Safety Corridors.
-These are segments of both urban and rural highways where serious traffic accidents seem to be more likely to occur.
-In a safety Corridor enforcement will be aggressive, and drivers may be ticketed for speeding and any other violations with zero tolerance.
-That means even if they are going only one mile over the speed limit.
-You will find these Safety Corridors on I-10, I-40 and US60.
+- Let’s talk speed limits.
+The standard speed limit on main interstates in Arizona is usually either 55mph or 65mph as the roads pass through major cities and 75mph between major cities.
+Of course, there are exceptions.
+On a highway that does not have work zones or other special lower speed limits posted, an unwritten rule is that if going no more than nine miles over the speed limit (and not driving... erratically) you probably won’t be stopped.
+However, in December 2016, the Arizona Department of Transportation began designating Safety Corridors.
+These are segments of both urban and rural highways where serious traffic accidents seem more likely to occur.
+In a Safety Corridor, enforcement will be aggressive, and drivers may be ticketed for speeding and any other violations with zero tolerance, even if going only one mile over the speed limit.
+You will find these Safety Corridors on I-10, I-40, and US60.
 More may be added.
-Signage will indicate when the zero tolerance areas begin and end.
+Signage indicates where the zero tolerance areas begin and end.

 - Our major highways have HOV lanes.
-The HOV acronym stands for high occupancy vehicle.
-High occupancy here means two or more living human beings.
-There are certain hours when anyone can drive in those lanes, and hours when they are restricted.
+The HOV acronym stands for "high occupancy vehicle."
+"High occupancy" in Arizona means two or more living human beings.
+There are certain hours when anyone can drive in those lanes and other hours when they are restricted.
 The fine is steep if you are stopped for driving in an HOV lane when you shouldn’t.
-Read the specifics about HOV lanes here.
-I had a visitor from another state who was very confused about the lines on the highways as they relate to the HOV lanes.
-How does one get in or out if they have solid white lines?
-Well, everywhere else, it is a rule of thumb that you are not supposed to change lanes over a solid white lane.
-The HOV lane is an exception here.
-You may enter or leave the HOV lane at any time; ignore the solid line.
-What do the double solid white lines mean?
-According to ADOT, nothing.
-They are just spacers.
-They have no additional regulations associated with them.
-(I don’t paint the lines, I just report on them!)
-Also, HOV lanes have exits.
-Just because there is an exit there, doesn’t mean that you can use that HOV exit unless you are legally entitled to use the HOV lanes.
+Additionally, the lines on the highways as they relate to the HOV lanes can be confusing.
+It is a rule of thumb everywhere else that you are not supposed to change lanes over a solid white lane, but the HOV lane in Arizona is an exception.
+You may enter or leave the lane at any time; ignore the solid line.
+In fact, according to ADOT, the double solid white lines also mean nothing.
+They are just spacers with no associated additional regulations.
+HOV lanes do have exits; however, you are not permitted to use an HOV exit unless you are legally entitled to use the HOV lanes.
 Finally, if your car is a hybrid or other special vehicle, you still can’t use the HOV lane without another person riding with you unless you have a special environmental plate or placard from Arizona MVD.

 03 of 03

-- There is at least one occasion where there is no leeway on the speed limit.
-If you go even one mile per hour over the speed limit in a school zone, you can be cited.
-More about school zones.
-My pet peeve: school zone signs that read, “35 MPH When School is in Session.”
-How the heck am I supposed to know when school is in session and when it’s not?
-Thankfully, many of those are being replaced with signs that have flashing yellow lights when school is in session.
-But not all….
+- There is no leeway on speed limits in a school zone.
+You can be cited if you go even one mile per hour over the limit.
+If confused about school-zone signs that read “35 MPH When School Is in Session," take heart in knowing many of these are being replaced with signs that have flashing yellow lights when school is in session.